Kayli/logspub/dev/cpp.md

 # notes about c++ language and related tools

+## basics

+- developed in 1979 by bjarne stroustrup
+  - while working on his ph.d. thesis at bell labs

 ## cpp 11

+- what most people use nowadays
 - alternative function declaration syntax with auto and -> (arrow)